dwrlewis/Irregular-Dataset-Join-Concept/README.md

 Data is categorised based on the dictionary remapping's.
 Each of the four main data types have a set of fields that are unique to only that type.
-For example, the presence of a column remapped as \'Resp.
+For example, the presence of a column that has been remapped as \'Resp.
 Score\' would automatically map a file as primary data, whilst the presence of a 'Voc.
-Group' column would mark the file as a tertiary dataset.
-In instances where both these fields are present, the former would take priority due to order of primacy going from Primary \> Supporting.
+Group' column would mark the file as tertiary.
+In instances where both these fields are present, the former will take priority due to order of primacy going from Primary \> Supporting.

 ![alt text](https://github.com/dwrlewis/Site-Converter/blob/0ca3230f265415ba9d96eae3b9129f7832062c87/README%20Images/image4.png)